Vanderscycle/goNotes/README.md

 ## TODO

 - [ ] create and  transform the program into subcomponents (kinda like svelte) check this [ discussion ]( https://github.com/charmbracelet/bubbletea/discussions/176)
+- [ ] learn about channels and/or tea.KeyMsg
 ## Description

 A Go wrapper around [ TaskWarrior ](https://taskwarrior.org/) cli.